Developer-Autodesk/forge.learning/docs/oauth/2legged/nodejs.md

 ## oauth.js

 Now create a `/sever/oauth.js` file that will actually request the access token from Forge.
-This will be reused on other parts of this tutorial.
+This will be reused in other parts of this tutorial.

 ```javascript
 'use strict';